theharishjangid/Kicks/Frontend/README.md

 4. Run `npm start` to start the development server.
 5. Access the Kicks website in your browser at `http://localhost:3000`.

-## Contributing

-We welcome contributions from the community!
-If you'd like to contribute to the frontend of the Kicks project, please fork this repository, make your changes, and submit a pull request.
-For major changes, please open an issue first to discuss the proposed changes.

 ## License

 This project is licensed under the ISC License.